gleechi/gleechi.github.io/pages/0.10.1/unity/external_controllers/unity_vg_ec_leaphand.md

  * You have the corresponding [LeapMotion SDK](https://developer.leapmotion.com/sdk-leap-motion-controller/) installed on your computer.

  After this, use the "LEAP_EXT" option to [AutoSetup](unity_component_myvirtualgrasp.0.10.1.html#autosetup) your VG configuration.

+### AutoSetup

+* will set "External" to "LeapHand"
+* will set "FingerControlType" to "BY_SENSOR_FULL_DOFS"
+* will set "Origin" to the transform called "VR_LeapOriginExt"

 ### Hand Poses
 All finger bones are mapped.